Faded/LittyPlaylist/README.md

 - Twitch ClientID and Access Token.
 You can get those from [Twitch Token Generator](https://twitchtokengenerator.com/)

-Replace Youtube API key in PlaylistManager.cs, and replace Twitch credentials in Twitch.cs
+Replace Youtube API key in PlaylistManager.cs, and replace Twitch credentials in Twitch.cs You can give twitch users access by adding the channel name to the Supers array on top of Twitch.cs

 Twitch Commands:
 - !addvid <youtubeID> - Adds the video data to a .sav for a local playlist ( Youtube ID only, eg: /watch?v={VIDEO_ID} )